Will reading these lessons help your trading? I think so.

-One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous post that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily chart will continue moving higher, fair enough.
+One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous lesson that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily charts will continue moving higher, fair enough.

-On example A the 15 minute enters a downtrend (Declining wedge) but on the 60 minute chart it's only a controlled pullback to support and Rising 20 MA. (red line) In a clear uptrend.
+On example A: Price on the 15 minute entered a downtrend (Now has two lower highs and two lower lows) but on the 60 minute chart it's only a controlled pullback to support in a clear uptrend, judging by the rising 20 MA. (red line)

 I just mentioned 5 reasons the odds are very high for price to continue moving higher so if you shorted without a clear technical reason you are trapped!

-Example A the 60 minute chart failed to keep its uptrend going, first clue was that buyers were overwhelmed by sellers forming the first lower high (LH), that is the first technical high risk high reward aggressive short entry with the protective stop above the double top.
+Example A: The 60 minute chart failed to keep its uptrend going, the first clue was that buyers were overwhelmed by sellers forming the first lower high (LH), that is the first technical low risk high reward aggressive short entry with the protective stop above the double top.

 When will the 60 minute chart stop its DT?
-And what is going to take for the uptrend (UT) To be re-established?
+And what is going to take for the uptrend (UT) To be re-established if at all?
 First it needs to form a higher low signaling buyers taking control, very likely at support on the next larger time frame or daily chart.

-Example B shows the 60 minute remains in a DT.
+Example B: Above shows the 60 minute remains in a DT.
 The daily chart continues its controlled pullback to support and the weekly chart is forming a topping tail after three green bars.

-Once price reaches that support on the daily chart combined with the fact that it remains in an UT Increases the odds for a reversal and continuation of the uptrend cycle bounce.
+Once price reaches that support on the daily chart, combined with the fact that it remains in a clear UT Increases the odds for a reversal and the beginning of the uptrend cycle bounce.
 As long as the 60 minute chart remains in a DT The daily chart continues moving lower.

-Example A the 60 minute chart just formed a higher low, the daily chart now on support, the odds are high that the cycle higher begins on the daily chart to either make new highs and continue its uptrend or form a lower high double top and either begin consolidating for another break out or begin the cycle lower like the 60 minute chart did two charts above, the weekly chart is extended to the upside so the odds are high of no new highs on the daily chart.
+On the chart below: Example A: The 60 minute chart just formed a higher low, the daily chart now on support, the odds are high that the next cycle higher begins on the daily chart to either make new highs and continue its uptrend or form a lower high double top and either begin consolidating for another break out or begin the cycle lower like the 60 minute chart did two charts above, the weekly chart is extended to the upside so the odds are high of no new highs on the daily chart.

-Example B the 60 minute chart establishes its uptrend, the daily chart begins to cycle higher, as long as the 60 minute chart remains in an uptrend the daily chart will keep moving higher.
+Example B: The 60 minute chart re-establishes its uptrend, the daily chart begins to cycle higher, as long as the 60 minute chart remains in an uptrend the daily chart will keep moving higher.

-The weekly chart it's extended and if it is near resistance on this time frame it will pause and either form a base to absorb all the selling from those trapped longs that had to wait for price to return and had to get out, or a have a controlled pullback to its R10 MA.
-We just don't know, the clues will be given on the potency of the pullback, if it is shallow or deep will send different signals; more in depth analysts of this below.
+The weekly chart is extended and if it is near resistance on this time frame it will pause and either form a base to absorb all the selling from those trapped longs that had to wait for price to return for them to get out, or a have a controlled pullback to its R10 MA.
+We just don't know, the clues will be given on the potency of the pullback, if it is shallow or deeper will send different signals; more in depth analysts of this below.

-The weekly chart is extended after four green bars to resistance, the daily chart has a pullback to support, the odds are high that no new highs on the daily chart will be made because the weekly chart is not only extended but at resistance, right?
+The weekly chart is now extended after four green bars to resistance, the daily chart had a pullback to support, the odds are high that no new highs on the daily chart will be made because the weekly chart is not only extended but at resistance, right?

 The daily chart is in an uptrend, for the weekly chart to stop going higher, the daily chart has to stop its uptrend by forming a double top or a lower high that could send price below the last higher low for the uptrend to enter into a trend less state, and eventually maybe a downtrend.